FuzionView/FV-Docs/source/ticketviewer.rst

 Navigation
 ------------

-Use the **Navigation Options** at the bottom left to:
+Use the **Navigation Options** at the bottom left and right to:
- 1. Measure Distance or Area *See  below for more information on using the Measure Tool.*
+ * Measure Distance or Area *See  below for more information on using the Measure Tool.
- 2. Fit the ticket boundaries to the current window.
+ * Fit the ticket boundaries to the current window.
- 3. Zoom to your current location when GPS location is enabled.
+ * Zoom to your current location when GPS location is enabled.
- 4. Zoom in (+) and out (-) on the ticket boundaries.
+ * Zoom in (+) and out (-) on the ticket boundaries.

- 5. The **Scale** in the bottom right helps you estimate the size of the ticket boundary in meters and feet.
+ * The **Scale** helps you estimate the size of the ticket boundary in meters and feet.

 .. figure:: /_static/Navigation1.png
    :alt: Ticket Viewer Navigation Options